ucgmsim/nzcvm_data/README.md

 # NZCVM Community Data Repository

 Welcome to the **New Zealand Community Velocity Model (NZCVM) Data Repository** — a curated, version-controlled archive of seismic velocity model input datasets for New Zealand.

 This repository supports community contributions, collaborative review, and open access to datasets used for building 3D velocity models, including tomography, 1D profiles, Vs30 surfaces, and region-specific basin models.

 ---

-## 📁 Repository Structure

-- **global**: Contains national-scale datasets that serve as the foundation for NZCVM simulations.
-    - **surface/**: Holds surface elevation or topography grids used in model generation.
-    - **tomography/**: Contains national tomography models like NZWIDE, which provide the seismic velocity structure across New Zealand.
-See [Tomography](wiki/Tomography.md) for details on national tomography models.
-    - **vm1d/**: Includes 1D velocity models that define velocity profiles varying with depth.
-    - **vs30/**: Contains Vs30 maps, which provide shear-wave velocity values for
-- **regional**: Contains basin-specific datasets for local regions.
-See [Basins](wiki/Basins.md) for details on the 44 basin models (as of August 2025).
-    - Each subdirectory (e.g., **Canterbury**, **Wellington**) contains:
-        - Basin model data (surfaces, boundaries, velocity overrides)
-        - 1D profiles or Vs30 maps specific to that region
-        - Tools or scripts for processing regional data
-- **wiki** : Contains documentations
-- **tools**: Contains scripts and utilities for processing, resampling, or converting model data formats.

----